charlesneimog/pd4web/docs/libraries.md

 ----------------------------------

 <p style="text-align: center">
-If there is some object of these libraries that are not supported, please report in <a href="https://github.com/charlesneimog/PdWebCompiler/issues">Github</a>.
+If there is some object of these supported libraries that not work, please report in <a href="https://github.com/charlesneimog/PdWebCompiler/issues">Github</a>.
 </p>